Partial separability and symplectic-Haantjes manifolds: Abstract

 \section{Abstract}

 A theory of partial separability for classical Hamiltonian systems is proposed in the context of Haantjes geometry.

-As a general result, we show that the knowledge of a non-semisimple symplectic-Haantjes manifold for a given Hamiltonian system is sufficient to construct sets of coordinates (called Darboux-Haantjes coordinates) which allow both the partial separability of the associated Hamilton-Jacobi equations and the block-diagonalization of the operators of the corresponding Haantjes algebra.
+As a general result, we show that the knowledge of a non-semisimple symplectic-Haantjes manifold for a given Hamiltonian system is sufficient to construct sets of coordinates (called Darboux-Haantjes coordinates) that allow both the partial separability of the associated Hamilton-Jacobi equations and the block-diagonalization of the operators of the corresponding Haantjes algebra.

 We also introduce a novel class of Hamiltonian systems, characterized by the existence of a generalized St\"ackel matrix, which by construction are partially separable.
 They widely generalize the known families of partially separable Hamiltonian systems.
-Our systems can be described in terms of semisimple but non-maximal-rank symplectic-Haantjes manifolds.
+The new systems can be described in terms of semisimple but non-maximal-rank symplectic-Haantjes manifolds.